From The Globe

 in Philadelphia and on the 8th of September began their convent life.

-They became acquainted with Rev. Terence James Donaghoe, who materially
+They became acquainted with Rev. Terence James Donaghoe,

 and spiritually assisted them in their efforts; they enabled him to educate